Sithalapakkam

-Sithalapakkam is a residential locality of south Chennai, India.
+Sithalapakkam is a residential locality, south of Chennai, India.
 It is about 3 km away from Medavakkam.
 Sithalapakkam is surrounded by two lakes and a hill.
 Some portion of this hill is cutout for sand and stone.
 Wild birds can be seen at Sithalapakkam.
 Though some buildings have erupted in the region, most of Sithalapakkam has tar or concrete roads and bus service to Tambaram, T. Nagar, Broadway and more also has started.
 It is to be pursued that the place has got access from all 3 sides public transport viz Arasankazhani on South and Chemmanjery in North.
 Further Perumbakkam bus depot also is at walkable distance.
-The 4 way road extension makes more development opportunities.
+Sithalapakkam will be part of Tambaram City Municipal Corporation.